linked in pixel How to Make 5 Refreshing Infused Water Recipes | To Your Health by Ochsner

 EatFit logo

-6 Refreshing Infused Water Recipes
+How to Make 5 Refreshing Infused Water Recipes

 Pinterest Logo

 As summer heats up, we need ways to cool down.
-Infusing your water with herbs and fruit is the perfect way to not only add flavor but also electrolytes, vitamins and minerals, without all the added sugar.
+Infusing your water with herbs and fruit is the perfect way to not only add flavor but also vitamins and minerals, without all the added sugar.

 To ensure you are drinking enough fluid throughout the day, follow this simple formula: Your weight in pounds divided by 2.
 This will give you a baseline of how many ounces of fluid you should drink a day.
-For example, if you weigh 200 pounds, you should try to drink 100 ounces of water a day.
+For example, if you weigh 200 pounds, you should try to drink 100 ounces of fluid a day.

 Recipe Calories